quadboston/Newton-Principia/contents/README-HOW-TO-SCRIPT.txt

 Text commenting an entire lemma called an essay here.

-    Essay is paritioned into claim or proof or other aspects like English or Latin.
+    Essay is paritioned into fragments.
-    Each partition is called exegesis.
+    Each fragment is marked with pair of categories: math-category/writing-category.
-    In program code, exegesis is denoted simply as exeg.
+    For example, claim/English or proof/lite.

-    In other words, exegesis is indexed with pair (theorion,aspect):
+    In program,

-        theorion: specific part of theorem: Claim, Proof, Theorem, neutral, ... and
+        essay fragment called exegesis or shortly "exeg", math-category called "theorion",
-        aspect:  Lite, English, Latin, ...
+        writing-category called "aspect",

-    exegs separated with characters:
+    In content script, exegs separated with characters:
         *::*
         <optional exeg header>
         *..*